Trey Lee: Musicus Society

-Lee co-founded Musicus Society in 2010 with his sister Chui-Inn Lee, a charitable organization based in Hong Kong with the mission of promoting cross cultural collaboration through music.
+Lee co-founded Musicus Society in 2010 with his sister Chui-Inn Lee.
+It is a charitable organization based in Hong Kong with the mission of promoting cross-cultural collaboration through music.
+In 2013, he co-founded Musicus Fest, an annual international music festival; and in 2022, he founded Musicus Soloists Hong Kong, an ensemble comprising young emerging string players from Hong Kong, as the group’s artistic director.